IanMitchell/sentry-discord/README.md

+# This service is deprecated!

+I created a hosted, updated version of this service which you can find at https://sentrydiscord.dev

+The repository can be found at [IanMitchell/sentrydiscord.dev](https://github.com/ianmitchell/sentrydiscord.dev)

+---

 # sentry-discord

 This is a basic Zeit Now Function that accepts an incoming [Sentry](https://sentry.io) webhook and transforms it to the format expected by [Discord](https://discordapp.com/).